evanlemuel23/Amazon/README.md

 The layout adjusts seamlessly across various screen sizes, ensuring a smooth user experience on both desktop and mobile devices.

-Navigation Bar: A functional navigation bar that mimics the original, allowing users to explore different product categories.
+1.Navigation Bar: A functional navigation bar that mimics the original, allowing users to explore different product categories.

-Product Display: Grid-style product listings showcasing images, titles, prices, and ratings, designed to simulate the Amazon shopping experience.
+2.Product Display: Grid-style product listings showcasing images, titles, prices, and ratings, designed to simulate the Amazon shopping experience.

-Search Bar: A simple search functionality to demonstrate the structure and design of a typical e-commerce search feature.
+3.Search Bar: A simple search functionality to demonstrate the structure and design of a typical e-commerce search feature.

-Styling: Modern and clean CSS styles that enhance the visual appeal, inspired by Amazon’s branding and aesthetic.
+4.Styling: Modern and clean CSS styles that enhance the visual appeal, inspired by Amazon’s branding and aesthetic.